-Tax software blamed for cyber-attack spread - BBC News
+Tax software blamed for cyber-attack

 Ukraine was hit hardest, suggesting the attack might be politically motivated.

-According to anti-virus vendor ESET, 80% of all infections were in Ukraine, with Italy second hardest hit with about 10%.
+According to anti-virus vendor ESET, 80% of all infections were in Ukraine, with Germany second hardest hit with about 9%.

 A growing number of security experts, including the British malware expert Marcus Hutchins - credited with ending the WannaCry ransomware outbreak - claim to have logs that reveal MEDoc as the source.